 Mark R. Reiff is the author of five books: In the Name of Liberty: The Argument for Universal Unionization (Cambridge University Press, 2020); On Unemployment, Volume I: A Micro-Theory of Economic Justice and Volume II: Achieving Economic Justice after the Great Recession (Palgrave Macmillan, 2015); Exploitation and Economic Justice in the Liberal Capitalist State (Oxford University Press, 2013); and Punishment, Compensation, and Law: A Theory of Enforceability (Cambridge University Press, 2005).
-His papers on issues within political, legal, and moral philosophy have appeared in leading academic journals in the US, the UK, France, and Canada, and elements of his work have been translated into and discussed in French, German, Italian, Portugeuse, and Chinese.
+His papers on issues within political, legal, and moral philosophy have appeared in leading academic journals in the US, the UK, France, and Canada, and his work has been translated into French, German, Italian, Portuguese, Japanese, and Chinese.
 Dr. Reiff has taught political, legal, and moral philosophy at the University of Manchester, the University of Durham, The Frankfurt School of Finance and Management, and the University of California at Davis.
 In 2008-09, Dr Reiff was a Faculty Fellow at the Safra Center for Ethics at Harvard University.
 Dr. Reiff is also a lawyer, and prior to returning to academia to obtain his PhD at the University of Cambridge, he practiced civil trial and appellate litigation in California for many years.
 He is also admitted to practice as a solicitor in England and Wales.